infor-cloud/m3-h5-sdk/README.md

 SoHo Xi has two sets of components, one for jQuery and then those are wrapped into Angular SoHo Components.
 Please note that with Angular you should use the Angular components for SoHo.

 The samples are packaged as two Angular application and available as m3-odin-sample-soho-2.0.0.zip and m3-odin-sample-material-2.0.0.zip.
+The sample zip files can be downloaded from this directory: https://github.com/infor-cloud/m3-h5-sdk/tree/master/m3-odin/samples

 ## How to run a sample
 The sample are packaged as an application.
 To run it unzip the sample zip and run it as an application.